-In our very hurried and fast-paced world, it is often very difficult to be “in the moment” of what you are doing at any point and time.
+In our hurried and fast-paced world, it is often difficult to be “in the moment” of what you are doing at any point and time.
 Distractions abound as people and responsibilities clamor for your time.
-There are very few thoughtful, focused moments in the course of a day where you can simply concentrate on the person, task or situation at hand.
+There are very few thoughtful, focused moments in a day where you can simply concentrate on the person, task, or situation at hand.

 Sadly, it also seems to have become more difficult to stay connected to other people in deep and meaningful ways despite our many technical gadgets.
 As a result, relationships are becoming more ephemeral and less meaningful.

 It’s easy to get caught up in the frenzy of being constantly busy – jumping from one thing to the next or juggling too many responsibilities at the same time.
-At some point the action starts to define you and not in good ways, e.g., missed assignments, silly mistakes, frayed relationships, ill health, etc. You become an activity junkie energized by just trying to keep up.
+At some point, the action starts to define you, and not in a good way, e.g., missed assignments, silly mistakes, frayed relationships, ill health, etc. You become an activity junkie energized by just trying to keep up.
 This is no way to live.

 Strive to be “in the moment” of whatever you are doing.
-If there are other people involved, give them your undivided attention – stay focused, avoid interruptions and other distractions.
+If there are other people involved, give them your undivided attention – stay focused, and avoid interruptions and other distractions.
 Learn to say “no” or “not now” to the unessential and discretionary requests in your work and personal life.
 Don’t define yourself in terms of what others have or are doing.
-Believe it or not, more will get done and you will ultimately feel better about doing it.
+More will get done and you will feel better about doing it.